dshafik/bag/docs/transformers.md

 ### Handling JSON

-To differentiate between other strings and JSON, you can use special type `Bag::FROM_JSON` as the `Transformer` type:
+By default, Bag will transform JSON strings, but you can override this behavior by defining a overriding the `fromJsonString` method:

 ```php
 use Bag\Bag;